-Increasing prosperity in some developing countries is leading to a rise in so called "Western" lifestyles, with a significant change in traditional diet habits and an increase in fast food and sedentary lifestyles.
+Increasing prosperity in some developing countries is leading to a rise in so-called "Western" lifestyles, with a significant change in traditional dietary habits and an increase in fast food and sedentary lifestyles.

 As many as 50% of adults are overweight or obese across the countries represented in the OECD.

 Rates in the Russian Federation less than 50%, and while fewer than 20% of Indians are classified as obese, with fewer than 30% of Chinese people.